Use TLS/SSL certificates in your application in Azure Spring Apps

 Load a certificate into the trust store

 For a Java application, you can choose Load into trust store for the selected certificate.
-The certificate will be automatically added to the Java default TrustStores to authenticate a server in SSL authentication.
+The certificate is automatically added to the Java default TrustStores to authenticate a server in SSL authentication.

 The following log from your app shows that the certificate is successfully loaded.